alexdsbreslav/python_for_uxr/step3_python_in_jupyter_notebooks/README.md

 4. Deciphering error messages
 5. Tips on reading documentation

 For this step, and from now on, you'll work through workbooks that are Jupyter Notebooks full of instruction and guidance.
 Please experiment!
-If you ever wonder "I wonder what this code would do?", try it and see what happens!
+If you ever wonder "what would happen if I did this?", try it and see what happens!
+Experimentation, making mistakes, and figuring out what went wrong is a huge part of the learning process.

 ## To get started...
 You want to open the workbook in JupyterLab.
 To open the workbook in JupyterLab: